brettlester/terraform-s3-shared-bucket-cross-account/README.md

 These configurations should apply successfully with only changes to variable values in `terraform.tfvars`:

-1. Change the `bucket_name` in both configurations to your desired S3 bucket name.
+1. Change the `bucket_name` value in both configurations to your desired S3 bucket name.

 2. In the `terraform-config-account-with-bucket` configuration, change the value of `share_to_role_arns` to include the ARNs of any IAM roles in other AWS accounts that need to access the bucket.